 Porters or pack animals carry all personal belongings as well as all the camping equipment and ration.
 Everyone walks at their own pace, and the group soon spreads out along the trail.
 There is plenty of time to enjoy the views, meet local people, take photos, and simultaneously enjoy flora and fauna.
 Even though you are in a group, you can walk at your own pace as our guides will always be spaced out, allowing one at the head and one bringing up the rear of the caravan as well as other in between.
 It is important to remember that this is not an assault course or a test of machismo!
-That is the quickest route to a sprained ankle.
+This is a time to enjoy nature and relax.

 Himalayan Trekking, akin to most mountain peoples’ travel mode, is a gentle and steady pace.
 On the trek, the tortoise always wins, not the hare.

 You will observe that the kitchen crew you left behind after breakfast will ‘zoom’ past after cleaning up and forging ahead with a cheery wave and ‘Namaste’ to prepare your lunch en route while you walk at a steadier pace.
-The Sirdar and his team will guide you as to the pace as they know the route ahead and the terrain – should there be any steep climbs or descents.
+Your trek leader and his team will guide you as to the pace as they know the course ahead and the terrain – should there be any steep climbs or descents.
 Reaching a scenic spot, you will find lunch prepared and ready for you.
 Our lunches generally consist of a salad, starter, main course, and fruits.
 After lunch, there will be some time to relax or explore a little.